26tanishabanik/Memory-Puzzle-Game-OpenCV/README.md

 # Memory-Puzzle-Game-OpenCV

-This is a simple game of memory puzzle, where one has to remember the sequence of color change in a given time frame.
+This is a simple game of memory puzzle, where one has to remember the sequence of color change in a given time frame developed using OpenCV and Mediapipe